EmanueleNaldi/Training-with-KR-norms/README.md

-# A Lipschitz spaces view of infinitely wide shallow neural networks
+# Training neural networks using a KR penality

 This repository contains the experimental source code to reproduce the numerical experiment in Section 8 of: